acryps/vlserver/doc/getting-started.md

 	id; // property of Book
 	title; // property of Book

-	author: AuthorViewModel; // a reference in Book. you'll need to tell vlserver which viewmodel to use }
+	author: AuthorViewModel; // a reference in Book. you'll need to tell vlserver which ViewModel to use }
 ```